rml-lee/MYSQL-Tableau-Customer-Flights-Project/Findings-Analysis.md

 - April was the strongest month during the promotion, which yielded a total of 346 new customers.

-- Recommendations: Continue to implement the promotion program annually and explore new creative ways to advertise and market it to attract new customers.
+- **Recommendations**: Continue to implement the promotion program annually and explore new creative ways to advertise and market it to attract new customers.

 ## 11. What was the quarterly Churn Rate during 2018?